akshitt/rasa/data/nlu/alkem.md

 - What is offered by Alkem
 - What can you tell me about

 ## intent:ProductBrandMRPDescription
 - Tell me MRP of [Nervmax SR](ProductBrand)
+- What's the price of [Nervmax SR](ProductBrand)
+- Tell me its MRP
+- tell me its price
+- what is its price
+- how much does it cost
+- price
+- mrp
 - Tell me Price of [Nervmax SR](ProductBrand)
 - How much does [Nervmax SR](ProductBrand) costs
 - What is MRP of [Nervmax SR](ProductBrand)